 What’s your mid-year strategy?
 The next couple months carry vast opportunity with both current clients and prospects.
 There’s no looming renewal deadlines or employer end of the year close-out urgency or organizing open enrollment meetings.
 So how are you leveraging the time?

 I’m sharing 3 ideas to help make the most of your mid-year efforts….

 Can you SHOW your clients how much money you’ve helped them save?
-One of our brokers recently shared on LinkedIn that he’d helped clients save $817,000 in the past few years with freshbenies (just one of the many strategies they use with their clients).
+One of our brokers recently shared on LinkedIn that he’d helped clients save more than $1M in the past few years with freshbenies (just one of the many strategies they use with their clients).
 WOW – that’s real money!

 I KNOW you’re implementing strategic ideas to contain skyrocketing out of pocket costs.
 While you continuously strive to care for your clients, the realities of healthcare in our country make it more challenging each year.
 As I’m sure you’re VERY aware, unfortunately employees and their families are paying for more than ever before: click here to get our infographic with current stats.

 What if I said selling employee benefits to employers isn’t the main goal for brokers?
 While reading our freshbenies book of the quarter, The Little Red Book of Selling, I was reminded a broker’s role isn’t to sell benefits packages, but to give companies the opportunity to buy benefits for their people.